ibm-bluemix-mobile-services/bms-samples-android-hellopush/README.md

 **Note**: You'll need the project number (Sender ID) and API key to configure your credentials on the Bluemix Push Notification Dashboard.

-### Download the HelloPush sample
+### Downloading the helloPush sample
 Clone the sample from GitHub using the following command:

 git clone https://github.com/ibm-bluemix-mobile-services/bms-samples-android-hellopush

-### Configuring the back end for your HelloPush application
+### Configuring the back end for your helloPush application
-Before you can run the HelloPush application, you must set up an app on Bluemix.
+Before you can run the helloPush application, you must set up an app on Bluemix.
 The following procedure shows you how to create a MobileFirst Services Starter application.
 The Starter application creates a Node.js runtime environment so that you can provide server-side functions, such as resource URIs and static files.
 The Cloudant® NoSQL DB, Push Notifications, and Mobile Client Access services are added to the app.

-1. Create a mobile backend in the Bluemix dashboard.
+Create a mobile backend in the Bluemix dashboard:

-2. In the **Boilerplates** section Bluemix catalog, click **MobileFirst Services Starter**.
+1. In the **Boilerplates** section Bluemix catalog, click **MobileFirst Services Starter**.
-3. Enter a name and host for your mobile backend and click Create.
+2. Enter a name and host for your mobile backend and click Create.
-4. Click **Finish**.
+3. Click **Finish**.

+Configure Push Notification Service:

+1. In the IBM Push Notifications Dashboard, go to the Configuration tab to configure your Push Notification Service.
+2. Scroll down to the Google Cloud Messaging section.
+Enter your GCM project credentials, project number (Sender ID) and API key, and click save.

-### Configuring the front end in the HelloPush sample
+### Configuring the front end in the helloPush sample
 1. In Android Studio, open the helloPush Android project.
 2. Run a Gradle sync (usually starts automatically) to import the required `core` and `push` SDKs.
 You can view the **build.gradle** file in the following directory: